Emergency Preparation

 WHY IS THIS IMPORTANT?

 There are NO water, food supplies or medical services on Fox Island.
-Without the bridge, we are on our own.
-Depending on the disaster it could be days or weeks before help arrives.
-This site is here to help YOU and YOUR FAMILY get the knowledge and ski...
+Without the bridge, we are on our...
 Read More

 FAST START